HUNTER: Kyle Hansen

 The research and saving started slowly but surely.
-The following January while talking with my consultant, I discovered that an opening for 2016 presented itself and I was the first to call dibs if I wanted it.
+The following January while talking with my consultant, Russ Meyer, and I discovered that an opening for 2016 presented itself and I was the first to call dibs if I wanted it.
 Of course my father and I jumped at the opportunity to bump dates, even though I had no idea how to make it work I still said yes.

 There were several hunters waiting to get into the field as the pilots couldn’t fly for two straight days.
 Luckily we were able to get into the field on schedule the following day, however we barely squeezed in as the last flight of the day.
 Dad and I were able to get camp set up and to bed and ready for the first day of hunting without an issue.
 Our lake ended up being how I imagined it; wet, soft, flat ground.
 On the bright side though there is patches of cover and spruce trees along with the tundra to hold moose.

 The first morning of moose hunting we decided to do a short loop around camp to look for calling sites, trails, and just get a game plan for the following days.
 During this quick scouting trip that’s when we discovered we weren’t alone.
-Unfortunately eight people were hunting the opposite side of our lake from us.
+Unfortunately, eight residents were hunting the opposite side of our lake from us.
 We decided to get on the Delorme and see what the outfitter wanted us to do.
 He was just as surprised as us and at that point we hoped that it was just a family of natives out for the day so he encouraged us to keep hunting and he would do a flyover to double check as soon as he was able.
 So we kept hunting!